Fertilizer need = Crop need – Available soil nutrient content +/- Adjustments

 Micronutrients

-Determination of Fertilizer Costs
+Fertilizer Rate and Costs

-Urea nutrient fraction = 0.46 lb N/lb urea (46%N)
+Urea nutrient fraction = 0.46 lb N/lb urea (46% N)

-Urea application rate - 50 lb N/acre (example rate)
+Urea application rate = 50 lb N/acre ÷ 0.46 = 109 lb urea/acre

 = $0.43/lb N (note: NOT per lb fertilizer)